 “You can’t imagine how happy my family and I are with the business we have and we look forward to repeating it annually.
 I would like to take this moment to say that coffee prices in Brazil have not been fair a while and it is difficult for us growers to be recognised for our hard work.
 Business like this brings financial security for us to face the difficulties and keep fighting annually to produce great coffees and, obviously, work with partners like you.”

 Glen Lyon Coffee is all about supporting our brilliant local community in Highland Perthshire.
-We run our popular Lock Up Coffee on Saturday mornings to provide a hub for customers to meet and catch up.
+We run our popular Pop Up Cafe on Thursday to Saturday mornings to provide a hub for customers to meet and catch up.
 Our roastery also hosts a monthly Repair Café which is dedicated to repairing and mending everything from toy cars to electronics and furniture for free.
 We’ve even been known to hold the occasional ‘beer share’ and barbecue as well as blues and poetry nights.

 In 2021 we set up a Coffee Academy through our sister charity Project Northern Lights which mentors school leavers from Breadalbane Academy though a programme of barista skills qualifications and work placements in cafes.
 Our aim is to support young people in our area into the food and drink industry in Scotland and beyond.